bgoodwin91006-1/Container-using-the-bash-shell/README.txt

 *********************
 Disclaimer
 *********************
+NOTE: This is not a safe environment for running malicious  code.
+It is primarily for added privacy on your system.

 Do not use these scripts or instructions if you are unfamiliar with the concepts of what is being done or the terms used to describe the required actions.
 I am not responsible for what you